Skip to content

 But, sadly, many marriages do not.

-Current divorce statistics prove too many people either a) don’t realize what they are promising when they speak their vows on their wedding day, b) don’t really mean what they are saying through their vows, or, c) changed the wording of the vows so that they weren’t really committing to anything at all.
+Current divorce statistics prove too many people either a) don’t realize what they are promising when they speak their vows on their wedding day, b) don’t really mean what they are saying through their vows, or, c) changed the wording of the vows so they weren’t really committing to anything at all.

 prepare yourself for marriage